 If you don’t plan to resale your home in the foreseeable future, you may not need to think about resale as much.
 But if you plan to sale your home before the roof will need to be replaced, pick a classic color such as black, brown and gray that the majority of buyers will like.

-We, at P.I.
-Roofing, recommend taking the time to pick your roof color, whether it’s for your home or for a commercial roofing project.
+At P.I.
+Roofing, recommend taking the time to pick your roof color for your home.
+We also accept consultations for all commercial roofing projects.
 We are here to help you make smart and aesthetically pleasing choices you’ll be happy with for years to come!
 Give us a call at 501-707-3548.